droidizer/weather_app_demo/README.md

 # weather-app
 This app uses the following:

-MVVM architecture using Arch components, RX java, Data binding and Dagger
+MVVM architecture using Arch components, RX java, Data binding and Dagger.
+Parts of this demo project is in Kotlin. :)

 - Todo